Professor Mohamed Paleker

 2013

-Presented a paper at the Law of Succession and Trusts Conference at the University of Pretoria on the Incorporation by reference in the South African Law of Succession
+• Presented a paper at the Law of Succession and Trusts Conference at the University of Pretoria on the incorporation by reference rule in the South African law of succession

 2012

-Presented a paper at the Fiduciary Institute of South Africa Conference, Cape Town on the Development of Maintenance Claims Against Deceased Estates: South Africa versus Global Trends.
+• Presented a paper at the Fiduciary Institute of South Africa Conference, Cape Town on the development of maintenance claims against deceased estates: an international perspective

 2011

-Presented a paper on Truth and Efficiency in South African Civil Procedure at the campus at the University of Zagreb, Dubrovnik, Croatia.
+• Presented a paper on truth and efficiency in South African civil procedure, University of Zagreb, Dubrovnik, Croatia.

 2010

-Presented a paper at the University of the Western Cape in September 2010 on the doctrine of collation in the law of succession.
+• Presented a paper on the doctrine of collation in the law of succession, at the University of the Western Cape.

 2008

-Presented a paper at the University of Malaysia on Court-Connected Mediation under the Children’s Act 38 of 2005.
-I was invited to do so by the Asia-Pacific Mediation Forum.
+• Presented a paper at the University of Malaysia on court-connected mediation under the Children’s Act 38 of 2005.

 2006

-Presented a seminar to members of the faculty and to postgraduate students at the University of Aberdeen, Scotland.
+• Presented a seminar on freedom of testation to members of the faculty and to postgraduate students at the University of Aberdeen, Scotland.

 2005